 Simple English definitions for legal terms

-Read a random definition: time agreement
+Read a random definition: Statute of repose

 A federal enclave is a piece of land that a state has given to the United States.
 Examples of federal enclaves include military bases, national parks, highways, and Indian reservations.
 The U.S. government has complete control over these areas.
 They are like little pieces of the United States inside a state.